Over 80,000 Canadians are affected by cerebral palsy and it is the most common physical disability in childhood.

 CEREBRAL PALSY CANADA NETWORK

-The Cerebral Palsy Canada Network is a national network of cerebral palsy associations, physicians, and researchers, partnering with institutions such as University of Alberta, McGill University, Glenrose Hospital, Kids Brain Health (NeuroDevNet) and ChildBright.
+The Cerebral Palsy Canada Network is powered by Cerebral Palsy Alberta and is a network of cerebral palsy associations, physicians, and researchers, partnering with institutions such as the University of Alberta, McGill University, Glenrose Hospital, Kids Brain Health (NeuroDevNet) and ChildBright.

-The network is actively working on the development of a National Strategy for Cerebral Palsy to ensure that all Canadians with cerebral palsy and their families have full and equitable access to the resources they need.
+The network is actively working to ensure that all Canadians with cerebral palsy, their families and caregivers have full and equitable access to the

 Increased knowledge and understanding of disability issues in each province